LycorisDev/c_game_cimmerian/assets/maps/README.md

 9\.
 A wall type needs all four cardinals, and the argument to a cardinal is the image reference.
 These variables are the only mandatory ones.

-- **D**: The reference to the door textures, indicated as 'D' in the wall map.
-The first reference is for when the door is closed, and the second is for when it's open.

 - **G**: The reference to the goal texture, indicated as 'G' in the wall map.
 The map doesn't need a goal.
 A goal can be crossed if the required amount of collectibles has been gathered.
 If you don't specify a number as a second